reductstore/homepage/terms_and_conditions.md

 ## 10. Representations and Warranties

+10.1 Mutual Representations: Both ReductStore and the Customer represent and warrant that they each have the authority to enter into this Agreement.

-10.1 ReductStore represents and warrants that (a) it has the authority to enter into this Agreement, (b) the Support Services will be performed in a professional and workmanlike manner by qualified personnel, Customer represents and warrants that (a) it has the authority to enter into this Agreement, and (b) its use of the Service Offerings and ReductStore Products will comply with all applicable ReductStore Agreements, Terms and Conditions, and it will not use the ReductStore Support Services or Supported Software for any illegal activity.
+10.2 ReductStore's Representations: ReductStore further represents and warrants that:
+(a) the Support Services will be performed in a professional and workmanlike manner by qualified personnel.

+10.3 Customer's Representations: The Customer further represents and warrants that:
+(a) its use of the Service Offerings and ReductStore Products will comply with all applicable ReductStore Agreements, Terms, and Conditions;
+(b) it will not use the ReductStore Support Services or Supported Software for any illegal activity.

-10.2 THE SERVICE OFFERINGS AND THE SUPPORTED SOFTWARE ARE PROVIDED "AS IS" AND WITHOUT WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED AND ReductStore HEREBY EXPRESSLY DISCLAIMS THE IMPLIED WARRANTIES OF MERCHANTABILITY, NON- INFRINGEMENT AND FITNESS FOR A PARTICULAR PURPOSE.
+10.4 THE SERVICE OFFERINGS AND THE SUPPORTED SOFTWARE ARE PROVIDED "AS IS" AND WITHOUT WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED AND ReductStore HEREBY EXPRESSLY DISCLAIMS THE IMPLIED WARRANTIES OF MERCHANTABILITY, NON- INFRINGEMENT AND FITNESS FOR A PARTICULAR PURPOSE.
 ReductStore DOES NOT GUARANTEE OR WARRANT THAT THE USE OF THE SERVICE OFFERINGS OR SUPPORTED SOFTWARE WILL BE UNINTERRUPTED, COMPLY WITH REGULATORY REQUIREMENTS, BE ERROR-FREE,